 How to Choose the Best Long-Range Baby Monitor

 There are a few things to think about when choosing a long-range baby monitor:

 Closing Thoughts for Peace of Mind

-Of all the products we’ve reviewed, our favorite is the VTech VM321 video baby monitor.
+Of all the products we’ve reviewed, we think the best long-range video monitor is the VTech VM321.

 It has the best of both worlds: excellent sound with DECT technology and good video.
-The range is also quite stable, allowing up to 1,000 feet outdoors and 150 feet indoors, plus there are loads of handy features that make it feel like you really do have that second pair of eyes to keep on your baby.
+The range is also relatively stable, allowing up to 1,000 feet outdoors and 150 feet indoors.
+And there are loads of handy features that make it feel like you have a second pair of eyes to keep on your baby.

-Anything that gives you the freedom to move around your home and garden, but still keep tabs on your baby, is a godsend in my book!
+Anything that gives you the freedom to move around your home and yard while still keeping tabs on your baby is a godsend in our book!